 Who is the Pro Best for Then?

-However, if you are not any of the people mentioned above but just need a top Theragun device, the Pro has everything.
-Do not be unsettled by its powerful features.
-You can still use the Pro gently and it will work perfectly.
+Even if you’re not a professional, in our experience, the Pro still offers everything you might need from a top-tier Theragun device.
+Do not be unsettled by its powerful features – you can still use the Pro gently, and it will work perfectly.

-Just like the Prime and Elite models, the Pro starts at a low intensity of 1700rpm.
+Following our experience with the Prime and Elite models, we noted that the Pro also starts at a manageable intensity of 1700rpm.
 Combined with gentle pressure on the skin and the right attachment (use the supersoft one if you’re not sure), the Pro can still give you a delicate massage.